Pinhal Grande

 Pinhal Grande (Portuguese meaning "large pine forest") is a municipality of the central part of the state of Rio Grande do Sul, Brazil.

 Geography

-The population is 3,805 (2022 census) in an area of 477.13 km².
+The population is 3,805 (2022 census) in an area of 477.13 km^{2}.
 Its elevation is 394 m.
 It is located 320 km west of the state capital of Porto Alegre, northeast of Alegrete and east of Santo Ângelo.
 Pinhal Grande is located in the Planalto Médio, one of the pine species found is the Araucaria angustifolia.

 The municipality is partly flooded by the reservoir of the Dona Francisca Hydroelectric Plant on the upper Jacuí River.